danny-baker/deploy-beast-datascience-vm/README.md

 Open a notebook and get to work :)

 You now have a beast.
 Well... if you are on the free account it's probably only 4 cores.
 But the same applies whether you have 4 cores or 400.
 It's all running the same OS so if you get familiar with all this now, you will be ready to upgrade when the free trial is over.

+### 12. Access via SSH

+You can access the vm via a terminal directly from an application like Putty in Windows, or a linux terminal in MacOS or WSL on Windows.
+You just need the public IP address again.

+**Terminal using simple username/password:**

+`ssh jamesbond@51.143.137.130`

+In this case I've used the public IP I got for my machine.
+You will be prompted for the password, and you will be prompted to accept the thumbprint after this, and then you are in.

+**Terminal using key**

+`ssh -i ~/.ssh/private-key jamesbond@51.143.137.130`

+Access the vm using keys is far more secure and preferred.
+However for JHub the machine must accept user/pass so this option is open by default for all templates.

+## Extra Security Considerations (VPN etc.)

+By default, this VM uses the suboptimal username/password creditials with a public facing IP address for ease of access and collaboration, and a Jupyter Hub requirement.
+This is not ideal but probably OK for short term testing and one-offs.
+I'd suggest you generate a strong password with something like [keepass](https://keepass.info/)

+**Putting your VM behind a VPN**

+It is possible to put this VM behind a VPN gateway in Azure, requiring you to first connect to the VPN from your client machine, before you can access it.
+This is more hassle to setup because you need to generate a root certificate and client certificates, but I've created a working system here.
+Decent VPNs are not cheap, but the cool thing is, the Azure account comes with a premium VPN service FREE for 12 MONTHS which is usually $140USD/month.

+If you are only planning to use your VM for a one-off short term job, I think it's probably fine to use as is.

+If you want to put it behind proper security, the best option I think is putting it behind a premium VPN Gateway.

 **Further reading**